 Alcohol and drug affected driving are serious offences and carry tough penalties, especially for repeat offenders.
-If you are convicted of a third or subsequent offence, you will be disqualified from driving for more than 1 year and either fined up to $6000 or imprisoned for up to 2 years.
+If you are convicted of a third or subsequent offence, you will be disqualified from driving for more than one year and either fined up to $6000 or imprisoned for up to two years.

 Speeding fines increase progressively from $30 for speeds less than 10km/h over the limit, to $630 for speeds up to 50km/h over the limit.
 In addition to a fine, you will also incur demerit points.
 See the Demerit points section for more information.

 If your speed is more than 40km/h above the speed limit you can get a 28 day licence suspension, and at more than 50km/h over the limit you can also be charged with careless, dangerous or reckless driving.